 Should You Move Bulbs?

 Once planted, many bulbs do not need to be moved.
-However, in some cases, it will become necessary for bulb transplant.
+However, in some cases, it will become necessary for bulbs to be transplanted.
 Moving flower bulbs is most often needed when a plant becomes too dense.
 As bulbs multiply throughout the years, the space needed for adequate root growth of the bulbs diminishes.

 When to Transplant Bulbs